Who should use this assessment framework?

 In addition the framework encourage the restorative practitioner to consider how the restorative process relates to wider professional involvement in cases of HSB.

 The current framework is being amended on the basis of recent additional case learning in the use of restorative practices to assist in cases of family reunification.
-It will then be included with the amended Restorative Practice Guidance available from AIM in summer 2019.
+It will then be included with the amended Restorative Practice Guidance available from AIM in Spring 2020.